 The candidate experience lifecycle begins from the moment a job seeker enters your career site and continues throughout the candidate’s interview process.
 It ends with a job offer or rejection letter.
 Using the Survale feedback platform to reveal strengths and weaknesses in each stage of your hiring process is a great way to refine and improve your recruiting strategy.

-Small actions can offer big results.
+When implementing candidate experience survey best practices, small actions can offer big results.
 Caring enough about candidate experience to ask for feedback tells them you care and goes a long way toward building an employee and candidate-centric employer brand.

-Suggested Stages for Candidate Experience Surveys
+Suggested Stages for Candidate Experience Survey Best Practices

 It is important to know that reaching out multiple times to a candidate is preferred.
 Make no mistake, candidates want to hear from you.
 In our experience providing automated candidate feedback programs for top employers, and through our relationship with the Talent Board’s CandE Awards, we see what works and what doesn’t when it comes to candidate feedback.
 By staying in touch, candidates know your organization cares about them as a candidate, whether they end up getting hired or not.
 Candidate experience feedback can be broken into five main areas: